-There is a risk that the large renewal projects are higher than the depreciation being funded however they will be funded by debt in this case.
-In he 10 years water renewals are higher than the depreciation being funded.
+There is a risk that the large renewal projects are higher than the depreciation being funded, however, they will be funded by debt in this case.
+In the next 10 years water renewals are predicted to be higher than the depreciation being funded.
 There is also cross subsidisation of schemes within the water and wastewater activity which isn't a consideration with the equalisation of water and wastewater schemes.